 Jack Webster from CompareMyMobile says that there's a lot that's currently unknown.
 "While there may well be good intentions to keep roaming free, this will depend on the charges levied by the countries users are travelling in and the cost they want to charge for using their infrastructure and it currently feels quite an unknown quantity.

 Will there still be a cap in the event of a no deal Brexit?

-The UK Government does say it would legislate to financially restrict roaming use as per the current EU directive (so with a £45 default cap).
-Though with more pressing bills sure to be required, it's anyone's guess how long this might take.
+The UK Government has legislated to financially restrict roaming use as per the current EU directive (so with a £45 default cap).
+Once you reach £45, you will need to opt in to spend more.

 The Government will also "retain in UK law" the EU Roaming Regulation that ensures networks must help their customers avoid inadvertent roaming.
 This will be a key problem in Northern Ireland where, obviously, it is easy to roam onto an Irish Republic network if you have roaming turned on.

 However, it can also be an issue in other areas - before roaming was standardised across the EU there were numerous stories about people inadvertently roaming onto French networks on the South coast of England, particularly in Kent.

 Networks are understandably keeping things to a broad brush in terms of their comments on Brexit at the moment.
 We've listed comments from all the key UK networks below.
 Broadly-speaking though, there is a common theme, saying they currently have no plans to change what is on offer.